-The site has been left underutilised and the Heritage Assessment indicates that the best opportunity for the conservation of the heritage item is its incorporation into a new development and meaningful adaptive reuse.
+The site is currently underutilised, and the Heritage Assessment indicates that the best opportunity for the conservation of the heritage item is its incorporation into a new development and meaningful adaptive reuse.
 The new land use zoning facilitates the concept proposal which includes the retention of the building to the streetscape and its reuse as retail/ cafe tenancy and serviced apartments.